mhmdhzq93/COVID-19-prediction-based-on-symptoms/README.md

 2) To evaluate the performance of different supervised learning classification models.

 #### Dataset
-Dataset is obtained from https://github.com/nshomron/covidpred
+Source of dataset is obtained and extracted from https://github.com/nshomron/covidpred